digitalocean/icingaweb2-module-netboximport/README.md

 A list of all possible fields can be seen in the "Preview" of your Import Source, in your Sync Rule while adding a new property or in your API itself: https://netbox.example.com/api/dcim/devices/, https://netbox.example.com/api/virtualization/virtual-machines/.

-In some cases additional fields are provided:

-* `cluster` is replaced by the actual cluster object as returned by the API, instead of just the id/name.
-* all `id` and `url` sub-keys are removed to de-clutter the list.

 ## Acknowledgements